theprintedbird/czruby/README.md

 ## <a name="usage">Usage</a>

+Running the following commands would bring the following outcomes:

-`czruby 3.0.0` will change to Ruby v3.0.0
+`czruby 3.0.0` would change the current ruby to Ruby v3.0.0

-`czruby truffleruby` will change (on my system) to TruffleRuby v21.1.0 because I only have one version of TruffleRuby.
+`czruby truffleruby` would change (on my system) to TruffleRuby v21.1.0 because I only have one version of TruffleRuby.
 If I had more it would show an error.

 `czruby truffleruby-21.1.0` would then be the correct command to use (I could use that anyway)